- 10 min read

 Can Light Therapy Work for Rosacea?

 So, "Can light therapy work for rosacea?"
 Sure, although, it usually won't fully fix the problem.
 And, some types of light are problematic for rosacea, such as ultraviolet light (24; 25; 26; 27).
-So not all light therapy for rosacea is helpful - I'll focus mainly on the red and infrared light and rosacea.
+So not all light therapy for rosacea is helpful - that’s why I’ll focus primarily on red and near-infrared light, which appear far more promising for this condition.

 Does Red Light Therapy Work For Rosacea?

-There's some evidence that red light therapy for rosacea works (28; 29; 30; 31).
+There’s growing evidence that red light therapy may improve rosacea symptoms - particularly redness and visible blood vessels (28; 29; 30; 31).
 Sometimes, the light therapy is combined with medication - in that case it's called "Photo Dynamic Therapy" (PDT) - and there's some evidence for that therapy as well.

 Nevertheless, a few laser sessions over a time span of several months (with four weeks of rest in between) can make the redness and appearance of rosacea much better.
 Results also last for a long time, up to several years, so if you've got severe rosacea, I recommend searching for a quality laser clinic for treatment.